Can we pray for you?

 For more than 120 years, Volunteers of America’s ministers have been praying with and for people throughout our community.

 Whatever your prayer need, finding peace of mind provides a foundation of strength to face any situation.

-Dixie will be the newest member of the Ministry Team when she earns her commission as a minister in June 2021.
-Brought to VOAWW from a background working with law enforcement and in chemical dependency programs, she wears many hats at VOAWW from property and facilities to contracts and risk management.
+Brought to VOAWW from a background working with law enforcement and in chemical dependency programs, Dixie has worn many hats through the years, and is now the VP of Infrastructure.
 Being a part of life-changing work is a calling for Dixie, and she believes deeply in our mission because it targets struggles with addiction, homelessness, poverty, and mental health crisis.
 She has a lifelong relationship with Christ and says that she feels her best opportunity to make a difference in the community is through the Word of God.
 If she could meet one person, it would be legendary poet Maya Angelou who has inspired generations with her literary work, service to others and who remains one of the most influential women of her time.
-Her quote “people will forget what you said, people will forget what you did, but people will never forget how you made them feel” is a quote that is close to her heart.
+Her quote “people will forget what you said, people will forget what you did, but people will never forget how you made them feel” is close to her heart.
 Dixie is caring and compassionate, always looking for ways to make people feel seen and supported, so they can succeed at establishing a healthy, bright future.

 For even the Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.
 (Mark 10:45 NIV)